wonsunahn-autograder/CS1632_Fall2019/deliverables/2/deliverable2.md

 I expect unit tests for AT LEAST each public method that returns a value (excluding the main method), using a variety of assertions and looking at different failure modes and edge cases.
 Keep in mind some of the things we learned when doing manual testing; you should be cognizant of equivalence classes, boundary values, etc. and focus on them.

-As a general guideline, code coverage should exceed 80%.
+Code coverage should exceed 80% for each class you unit test.

 The program should use appropriate object-oriented design.